The first English permanent settlement was Jamestown.

-Now, Jamestown was named after King James I of England.
-Now, there were a few contributing factors that led to the establishment of Jamestown.
+It was named after England’s King James I. Let’s look at some contributing factors that have led to establishing Jamestown.